AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 ### Data Preprocessing

+We join all the data and do necessary transformations.
+All variables are in percentage change, apart from the heavy vehicles percentages and the GECON.
+Heavy vehicles percentages are in first difference and GECON is already stationary, with no need for transformation.
+Industrial production and terms of trade also need to enter the model lagged because they are released later than the imports data.

 ``` r
 dfs <- list(df_imports, df_card, df_gecon, df_ip, df_ports, df_reer, df_tot, df_traffic)
 df_final <- reduce(dfs, full_join) %>%